woodard/libabigail/doc/manuals/abidiff.rst

     Display a short help about the command and exit.

-  * ``--debug``
+  * ``--debug-self-comparison``

-    In this mode, error messages are emitted for types which fail type canonicalization.
+    In this mode, error messages are emitted for types which fail type canonicalization, in some circumstances, when comparing a binary against itself.

+    When comparing a binary against itself, canonical types of the second binary should be equal (as much as possible) to canonical types of the first binary.
+When some discrepancies are detected in this mode, an abort signal is emitted and execution is halted.
+    This option should be used while executing the tool in a debugger, for troubleshooting purposes.

-    This is an optional ebugging and sanity check option.
-To enable it the libabigail package needs to be configured with the --enable-debug-self-comparison option.
+    This is an optional debugging and sanity check option.
+To enable it the libabigail package needs to be configured with the --enable-debug-self-comparison configure option.

+  * ``--debug-tc``

+    In this mode, the process of type canonicalization is put under heavy scrutiny.
+Basically, during type canonicalization, each type comparison is performed twice: once in a structural mode (comparing every sub-type member-wise), and once using canonical comparison.
+The two comparisons should yield the same result.
+    Otherwise, an abort signal is emitted and the process can be debugged to understand why the two kinds of comparison yield different results.

+    This is an optional debugging and sanity check option.
+To enable it the libabigail package needs to be configured with the --enable-debug-type-canonicalization configure option.

   * ``--version | -v``